 Tips for Traveling with MMJ

 Get a Medical Marijuana Card.
 There’s no way around this.
-A medical marijuana card is required to be able to legally travel with cannabis.
-If you don’t have one, you can get one in most states.
+A medical marijuana card is required to travel with cannabis legally.
+You can get one in most states if you don’t have one.

 The Bottom Line